 4. Top Cycling Sunglasses

-The high volume of designs, shapes, styles and features out there can be overwhelming when figuring out what works best for you.
+The high volume of designs, shapes, styles, and features out there can be overwhelming when figuring out what works best for you.
 But worry no more!
-We're here to answer all of your cycling sunglass questions with this ultimate guide to the best cycling sunglasses and prescription cycling glasses.
-We also have a guide of this year's top cycling sunglasses so you can compare it to the sunglasses in this guide.
+We're here to answer all of your questions with this ultimate buyer's guide to the best cycling sunglasses and prescription cycling glasses.

 Fit is always key when it comes to sunglasses, but when it comes to cycling you not only have to worry about how the sunglasses are going to fit on your face, but also how they'll fit under your helmet.
 We find that frames with straight-back temples are your best bet for optimal helmet compatibility.
 Straight-back temples will also allow you to seamlessly remove and replace your frames when needed.

 You also don't want your glasses to be too tight and cause discomfort, but too loose and they're slipping off.
 Settle for something that fits well on your face and can handle those long rides.

 True cycling glasses will have both temple and nose grips to ensure a secure fit throughout every ride.
 You can count on these rubber materials to increase grip the more you sweat, maintaining a precise optical alignment at all times; this feature is exceptionally important in prescription cycling sunglasses.

 The best cycling sunglasses are all about that wraparound frame design.
 More wrap means more coverage and extended peripherals.
 That coverage is going to come in handy, you'll see.
 No really, you'll see, like everything, and you'll feel much more protected all at once.
 Wrap around glasses also provide ample wind and debris protection.
 If you have a high prescription, you too can reap the benefit of wrap around cycling sunglasses with frames, such as the Rudy Project Exception, designed to accommodate your high-prescription needs.